-For instance, the phrase, "child abuse" (according to Google Adwords) received 2,740,000 searches in one month.
-But "child abuse prevention" received 49,500 searches.
+For instance, the phrase "child abuse" (according to WordTracker) received thousands of searches in one month.
+But "child abuse prevention" received far fewer searches.
 If you have a free brochure on how to prevent child abuse, you might do better using the latter phrase.
-Fewer people search for that, but when they do you may well rank higher on the page.
+Fewer people search for that, but when they do, you may well rank higher on the search page.

-You could also optimize for several phrases such as "prevent child abuse," and "signs of child abuse."
+You could also optimize for several related phrases such as "prevent child abuse," and "signs of child abuse."
+Using several related keywords throughout your release also avoids the problem of "overstuffing" keywords, a practice that search engines dislike.
 Think about the various ways someone who was looking for this information would search for it.
 What words or phrases would he or she put into the search box?

 - Meta Description

 - The first paragraph of the press release

 - In the subheads that you use to break up the text of the press release.